Whimsy Stick

 • Cap sessions at 15 minutes regardless of dog willingness

-• Always end with drop-it, all-done cue, and cooldown walk
+• Always end with drop-it, all-done, and cooldown walk

-• Watch for limping, stiffness, or abnormal gait as stop signals
+• Watch for limping or stiffness as stop signals

 • Skip the warm-up, these dogs generate serious force